 If you hold a current DBS or Police Check, then we can accept this, providing it is clear and issued no more than 18 months prior to your program start date.
 You will need to upload a copy of this to your online portal after confirming your place on the program.
 Furthermore, the DBS or Police Check must be submitted to us no less than 21 days prior to your program start date.

-For Peru wildlife rescue volunteers from the US, you can apply for a background check through US Criminal Checks.
-It costs 17.95 USD and is usually processed immediately.
+For Peru wildlife rescue volunteers from the US, you can apply for a background check through Sentry Link.
+It costs 19.95 USD and is usually processed immediately.
 Alternatively, you are welcome to arrange your own background check through your local Sheriff’s Office or governmental body.

 For all other international participants, we recommend you obtain a Police/Criminal Background Check through your local police station or official governmental body.